Get access to everything we publish when you sign up for Outside+.

 “Some kids aren’t interested in ball sports or team sports to begin with, so presenting running as an activity that they can participate in as an individual or on a team like track and cross country, may be attractive,” says Gminski.

 The bottom line is to consult your pediatrician or physician and watch for signs of stress or pain in your child if they begin a running regimen.
-The key is to run for fun, otherwise you may be setting your child up for failure or, worse, a chronic injury.
+The key is to run for fun, otherwise you may be setting your child up for failure or a chronic injury.

-Other benefits to running early may include improved sleep, increased self-esteem and confidence (crossing finish lines!), decreased risk of developing type 2 diabetes and lower blood pressure and blood cholesterol levels.
+If you are a runner, you know that the activity has numerous benefits.
+And children see many of those same benefits like improved sleep, increased self-esteem and confidence, decreased risk of developing type 2 diabetes, and lower blood pressure and blood cholesterol levels.

 Gminski adds that physical activity, like running, for kids can improve concentration, grades, and test scores.
 “Having confidence in trying something new, sticking to a routine, and the ability to set and achieve goals are lifestyle-improving benefits,” she says.

 For kids that are generally inactive, Gminski recommends to start out walking with them and gradually increase time and distance.
-Eventually you can introduce running, like to the mailbox, the street corner, or a distant tree.
+Eventually you can introduce running in short distances, like to the mailbox, the street corner, or a distant tree.
 If the parents are also runners, asking their child to accompany them on a run allows an opportunity to teach running etiquette and safety and opens up an opportunity for bonding and conversation.

-Relay races, tag (and all its creative variations), and red light/green light can add more fun into running sessions for kids.
-Or give the following age-appropriate drills a try:
+Relay races, tag (and all its creative variations), specially planned scavenger hunts, and red light/green light can add more fun into running sessions for kids.
+Or give the following age-appropriate drills a try.